Violin Scroll acoustical tuning (adjustment)...

 ...We want to adjust these tap tones to: (227 1/2) Hz using the new wood reference tap tone scale.
 (See useful tools in Tap Tone Technology section).

 To lower the tap tone of the scroll, alternatively the throat could be made deeper.
 Do this in tiny steps and measure so you do not overdue!

 ...I imagine that getting this part of the neck structure to work properly with the rest of the neck and instrument, will make a notable imporvement in the playing characteristics of your instrument.

 File the flutes deeper here on the bottom side of the scroll as well as on the top (opposite side) of the scroll; to lower the tap tone of the scroll.

-..To raise the tap tone of the scroll; narrow the sides, throughout the scroll, or alternately:
+..To raise the tap tone of a point on the scroll; narrow the side there to raise the tap tone. continue around the scroll shapes throughout the scroll.

 ...Carry this tuning all around the scroll shapes.